Shreya-Lakhmani/Book-Purchase-Prediction/README.md

-This project demonstrates how simple product attributes — price and rating — can drive purchase decisions in an e-commerce setting.
-By combining web scraping, simulated behavior modeling, and machine learning, I built a system that predicts purchase likelihood with over 94% accuracy.
-The model was deployed via a live Streamlit app, turning data insights into an interactive experience.
-This reflects a ful data science pipeline — from raw data to real-world usability
+This project demonstrates how fundamental product attributes — such as price and rating — influence purchase decisions in an e-commerce setting.
+By integrating web scraping, simulated user behavior modeling, and machine learning, I developed a predictive system capable of estimating purchase likelihood with over 94% accuracy.
+The model was deployed as a live Streamlit app, transforming data insights into an interactive user experience.
+This project illustrates a complete data science pipeline, from raw data acquisition to real-world deployment and usability.

 BeautifulSoup – Web scraping product data
 Pandas / NumPy – Data handling